prestodb/presto/presto-docs/src/main/sphinx/admin/verifier.rst

 * ``COMPILER_ERROR``: Resolves if checksum fails with this error.
 If a control query has too many columns, generated checksum query might be too large in certain cases.

+In cases of result mismatches, Verifier may be giving noisy signals, and we allow Verifier to automatically resolve certain mismatches.

+* **Structured-typed Columns**: If array element or map key/value contains floating point types, column checksum is unlikely to match.
+    * For an array column, resolve if the element type contains floating point types and the cardinality checksum matches.
+    * For a map column, resolve the mismatch when both of the following conditions are true:
+       * The cardinality checksum matches.
+       * The checksum of the key or value that does not contains floating point types matches.
+    * Resolve a test case only when all columns are resolved.

 Extending Verifier
 ------------------